 The general economic efficiency of a measure is often determined before the design and construction process starts with demand planning and the analysis of variants which can meet demand having an important role to play here.
 The life cycle cost analysis according to this Guideline and the BNB is based on the decision for a concrete procurement variant and continues to ensure economic efficiency through the design and construction process.
 The life cycle cost analysis methodology described below thus focuses on costs that can be influenced by the design and construction process so that the maximum steering effect can be achieved during the design and construction phase.

 The sustainability assessment of the building on completion of the design and construction phase includes a life cycle cost calculation which has fewer cost types included than the analysis of the variants suitable to cover given demand which is performed during earlier planning phases.
 However, all costs that can be influenced by the design and construction processes are analysed in much greater detail.

 The life cycle cost analysis according to Part D of this Guideline considers the costs that can be influenced during a refurbishment measure.
 For this purpose, the eco-balance convention (see section 4.1.1.1) used to balance old building structures is applied analogous to the calculation of costs of old building structures.
-This means that all costs that were already incurred when the building was first built or at the time of complete/ partial demolition, disposal or recycling are exclusively assigned to the planning, design and construction phase of the respective building structures themselves.
+This means that all costs that were already incurred when the building was first built or at the time of complete/ partial demolition, disposal or recycling are assigned to the previous lifecycle and are therefore not taken into account in the construction work in the inventory.
 The reason given in the section on eco-balancing also essentially applies here to life cycle costs and in critical single cases must be coordinated with the appropriate Conformity Testing Office.